cs1302uga/cs1302-c4-alpha/README.rst

 Environment and Structure (|compile_points|)
 ----------------------------------------------

-This project must must compile and run correctly on |server| using the specific version of Java that is enabled by the CSCI 1302 shell profile, and your directory structure and package structure should match the structure of the starter code.
+This project must compile and run correctly on |server| using the specific version of Java that is enabled by the CSCI 1302 shell profile, and your directory structure and package structure should match the structure of the starter code.